The Perfect Gift For Fathers!

 They live in the moment, create, explore, and pretend.
 They see their world with wonderment and excitement.
 Why is it that we don’t take the time to do the same?

-This year instead of socks, ties, or tools, I have decided to tap into my inner child and give something a bit different.
+This year instead of socks, ties, or tools for a father’s day gift, I have decided to tap into my inner child and give something a bit different.

 What’s in it?